We have broken down our best violin cases into 2 budget categories:

 Now that we’ve taken a look at some of the best violin cases we have, which one is right for you?

-On the other hand, if you do have the budget you could have all 3 important qualities of a violin case.
-Now it’s just a matter of style and personal preference.
+On the other hand, if you do have the budget (or you want to get a really nice gift for a loved one), you could opt for the premium case that has all of the most important qualities of a violin case.

 Do you travel a lot?
 Do you live somewhere humid?
 Do you have a large shoulder rest?
 Do you need space for sheet music?
 Is this case for an elementary school student or a professional orchestral violinist?
 Is it a gift?

-Being the only site dedicated to instrument cases, we know a thing or 2 about violin cases.
+Being the only site dedicated to instrument protection, we know a thing or 2 about violin cases.

 Browse around our site.
 Chat with us.
-Call us.
 Email us.
 We're here to help you, or your loved one, find the perfect case.

 Read on to learn more about what makes a great violin case....great!